AdobeDocs/advertising.sv-SE/help/search-social-commerce/tracking/skwcid-tracking-parameter.md

 ---
 title: s_kwcid tracking-parametern
-description: Lär dig mer om spårningsparametern som används för att dela Adobe-annonsdata med Adobe Analytics.
+description: Läs mer om spårningsparametern som används för att dela data från Adobe Advertising med Adobe Analytics.
-source-git-commit: cd461f73f4a70a5647844a6075ba1c65d64a9b04
+source-git-commit: a9e23de134274d8f5004a908853c4132300b84e8
 workflow-type: tm+mt
-source-wordcount: '396'
+source-wordcount: '400'
 ht-degree: 0%

 ---

 # s_kwcid tracking-parametern

-*Annonsörer med enbart integrering mellan Adobe Advertising och Adobe Analytics*
+*Annonsörer med endast integrering mellan Adobe Advertising och Adobe Analytics*

 <!-- Where should this go?
 It probably belongs in the Analytics integration chapter, but I'll need to fit it in/create context around it/explain more about implementation and how this works.
 SPECIFICALLY, I'll need to update the second section that explains when/where to add the code for DSP clients. -->